15 Cool Jobs You Could Have in the Future

 Social media, viral posts, and the complexity of the Internet make it difficult to delete embarrassing public and private moments that make their way online.
 Jon Brodsky, a manager at finder.com, says Generation Z is growing up without the awareness of the consequences that can come from a regretful digital footprint.
 “As this generation starts to enter the workforce, digital removalists will be in high demand to erase anything incriminating that could impact their future opportunities.”
 Check out these things that will probably be illegal in the next 50 years.

 Robots are here.
 Many people believe that they’ll take over our jobs (and then us), but machine learning isn’t perfect.
 Even robots are going to need human teachers to train and guide them.
 These trainers can help them learn the basics, like walking and talking, or the complexity of human emotions like empathy.
 “Robo coaches can help robots analyze complex trends on social media, for example,” says Harrison Brady, Communications Specialist at Frontier Communications.
+These will be the most in-demand jobs in the 2020s.

 Chief Automation Officer